Azure-Samples/azure-ai-vision-sdk/samples/react_native/face/RNLivenessSample/README.md

 ### Step 2.1 Build the sample app
 ![Build Sample](README-resources/build.png)
 Follow these steps to try out the sample app.
 The app performs liveness detection using the Vision SDK.
+* In the local.properties file, ensure that the sdk.dir path is correctly set.
 * On Android Studio Open the android folder under the "RNLivenessSample" folder
 * Press Ctrl+R, or select **Run** \> **Run app**.